Torqueware/angstrom-manifest/README.md

 angstrom-manifest
 =================
-This is a forked project for personal use, doǹt expect support from Torqueware.
+This is a forked project for personal use, don't expect support from Torqueware.
 =================

 Ångström Repo manifest repository